1990s in video games: Fighting games

 Sega began to attract attention with the 1993 release of Virtua Fighter in arcades.
 It was the first fighting game with 3D polygon graphics and a viewpoint that zoomed and rotated with the action.
 Despite the graphics, players were confined to back and forth motion as seen in other fighting games.
 By the time the game was released for the Sega Saturn in Japan, the game and system were selling at almost a one-to-one ratio.
 In 1994, SNK released The King of Fighters '94 in arcades, where players choose from teams of three characters to eliminate each other one by one.
 A follow-up to Street Fighter II, Street Fighter Alpha, was released in 1995 but was unable to match the popularity of its predecessor.
 Throughout this period, the fighting game was the dominant genre in competitive video gaming, with enthusiasts popularly attending arcades in order to find human opponents.

 The fighting game genre continued to evolve as several strong 3D fighting games emerged in the late 1990s.
 Namco's Tekken (released in arcades in 1994 and on the PlayStation in 1995) proved critical to the PlayStation's early success, with its sequels also becoming some of the console's most important titles.
 In 1992, Mortal Kombat became a popular fighting game due to its sprites being real people digitalized into the game with graphic and controversial depictions of violence, most notably, the fatalities.
-The Soul series of weapon-based fighting games also achieved considerable critical success, beginning with 1995's Soul Edge.
-Tecmo's Dead or Alive (released in 1996 in Japanese arcades and 1998 on the PlayStation) spawned a long-running franchise, known for its fast-paced control system and innovative counterattacks.
+The Soul series of weapon-based fighting games also achieved considerable critical success, beginning with 1996's Soul Edge.
+Tecmo's Dead or Alive (released in 1996 in arcades, 1997 on the Sega Saturn and 1998 on the PlayStation) spawned a long-running franchise, known for its fast-paced control system, innovative counterattacks, and interactive environments.
 The series again included titles important to the success of their respective consoles.